Akanksha-netzeins/Akanksha-netzeins/README.md

 - 👋 Hi, I’m @Akanksha
 - 👀 I’m interested in web developer
 - 🌱 I’m currently persuing in btech IT
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact:little bit of happiness and love
+- ⚡ Fun fact: little bit of happiness and love

 <!---